SnowyMouse/invader/README.md

                                for finding duplicates when both inputs are the same).
-Can be: any, different, or same (default) -e --search-exclude <expr>   Search for tags (* and ? are wildcards) and ignore these; use multiple times for multiple queries
+Can be: any, different, or same (default) -e --search-exclude <expr>   Search for tags (* and ? are wildcards) and ignore these.
+Use multiple times for multiple queries.
+This takes precedence over --search.
   -f --functional              Precompile the tags before comparison to check
                                for only functional differences.
   -G --ignore-resources        Ignore resource maps for the current map input.